CodecoolGlobal/c-sharp-pingpong-waterbuffalopingpong/README.md

 # Water Buffalo Ping Pong

 This is a classic pong game from the 70's, except that you have a water buffalo that's bouncing around instead of a ball.
+Made with Windows Presentation Foundation.

 Features:
 - Power-ups and power-downs (which look the same, you're better off not catching any of them)